-The eruption was recorded in Klamath Native American oral traditions; it tells of two Gods, Skell and Llao who fought.
+The eruption was recorded in Klamath Native American oral traditions; it tells of two Gods, Skell, and Llao who fought.
 It was their battle that caused the eruption of Mount Mazama and left many of the geographic features seen today.

-Over time the volcano eventually settled down, though in the process left behind several gigantic cones, which rise from the crater, several are underwater, the one above the water’s surface is Wizard Island.
+Over time the volcano eventually settled down, though, in the process left behind several gigantic cones, which rise from the crater, several are underwater, the one above the water’s surface is Wizard Island.

-The water of Crater Lake is entirely of snowmelt – it is clear, pure, and cold!
+The water of Crater Lake is from snowmelt – it is clear, pure, and cold!
 Its clarity allows light to penetrate to great depths, which absorbs longer rays of light (like red) while scattering and reflecting shorter rays (like blue).
 When we peer into the water we see these scattered/reflected blue shorter rays.

 Approaching Wizard Island, even several miles away, is very impressive.

 Hiking to the top of Wizard Island the trail climbs 760 feet, but this is nothing compared to the eastern rim of the crater which towers above me.
-In the photo the Watchman scrapes the sky at 1840 feet above the lake’s surface.
-Seen between the trees, on the water (crossing Skell Channel) is a small white line, this is one of the boats that transports passengers to the island.
+In the photo, the Watchman scrapes the sky at 1840 feet above the lake’s surface.
+Seen between the trees, on the water (crossing Skell Channel) is a small white line, this is one of the boats that transport passengers to the island.

-The views hiking to the top of Wizard Island are jaw dropping.
+The views hiking to the top of Wizard Island are jaw-dropping.

 Think of Wizard Island as a small volcano, and it has a crater; this picture shows several people hiking out.
 The rim of Crater Lake looms on the horizon.